-Box 3 income is taxed at a flat rate of 30 per cent.
+Box 3 income is taxed at a flat rate of 30 per cent (see table below for fixed return on investment).

 Income from savings and investments is, as such, not taxable.
-However, the net assets (assets minus debts) valued as at 1 January are deemed to generate a fixed return on investment of four per cent per year.
+However, the net assets (assets minus debts) valued at 1 January are deemed to generate a fixed return on investment per year.
+The fixed return on investment depends on the amount of the net assets.
 This fixed return is taxed in box 3.
 All net assets that are not intended for daily use and that are not taxed in box 1 or box 2 classify for the box 3 taxable base.

-The fixed return on investment will probably change per 1 January 2017, due to new legislation.
-According to the proposed new legislation three different percentages (2.9 per cent, 4.7 per cent and 5.5 per cent) will apply for the fixed return on investment, depending on the amount of the net assets.
-For Dutch residents, part of the taxable base is exempt (2016: EUR 24,437) and several specific deductions apply.
-Nonresidents are subject to taxation only on the net value of a limited number of Dutch assets, including Dutch real estate not used as the primary residence, and profits rights unrelated to shares or an employment.
+For residents and non-residents, part of the taxable base is exempt (2017: EUR 25,000 per adult) and several specific deductions apply.
+Non-residents are subject to taxation only on the net value of a limited number of Dutch assets, including Dutch real estate not used as the primary residence, and Dutch profits rights unrelated to shares or an employment.